drbinna/NBA-Stats-RAG-Pipeline/SUBMISSION.md

 # Submission Information

-Applicant Name:
+Applicant Name: Obinna Amadi

-Applicant Email Address (the one you applied to the role with):
+Applicant Email Address (the one you applied to the role with): obinnaamadie@gmail.com